EHylands/homebridge-boschcontrolpanel_bgseries/README.md

 ## Procedure to configure your Bosch Control Panel

-* Connect to your Bosch Control Panel with [RPS Software](https://www2.boschsecurity.us/bseriesinstall/programming)
+* Connect to your Bosch Control Panel with [RPS Software](https://www2.boschsecurity.us/bseriesinstall/programming).
+Use Panel View.
 * In AUTOMATION - REMOTE APP menu: "Automation Device" needs to be set to "Mode 2"
 * In AUTOMATION - REMOTE APP menu: Set an "Automation passcode"
-* Install the latest Control Panel firmware uptate.
-Older firmware may be limited to TLS 1.0 and cannot connect to homebridge plugin.
+* Install the latest Control Panel firmware update.
+Older firmware may be limited to TLS 1.0 wich prevent homebridge from establishing connexion.
 * This plugin supports Intrusion Integration Protocol Version 5.208 and newer (to get event driven notifications)